Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Experiments and Discussion

 Regarding the known input attack accuracy, the linking phase of the attack (Algorithm \ref{algorithm:all}), exhibits excellent performance.
-For synthetic data, its performance is perfect in that all known input tuples have their corresponding perturbed tuple inferred (see Figure~\ref{figure:known_input_gaussian} left).
-For real data, its performance is nearly perfect -- see Figure~\ref{figure:known_input_letter} left.
-As expected, $\rho(\epsilon)$ approaches one as $a$ increases see Figures \ref{figure:known_input_gaussian} and \ref{figure:known_input_letter} right.
+For synthetic data, its performance is perfect in that all known input tuples have their corresponding perturbed tuple inferred (see Figure~\ref{figure:known_input_gaussian} top).
+For real data, its performance is nearly perfect -- see Figure~\ref{figure:known_input_letter} top.
+As expected, $\rho(\epsilon)$ approaches one as $a$ increases see Figures \ref{figure:known_input_gaussian} and \ref{figure:known_input_letter} bottom.
 Interestingly on the synthetic dataset, the transition from $\rho(\epsilon) = 0 \rightarrow 1$ occurs very sharply around $a=60$.
 Moreover, on the real dataset, $\rho(\epsilon)=1$ with $a$ as small as 4 (and we also observe in Figure \ref{figure:known_input_epsilonchange} that the probability remains fairly high for $\epsilon$ as small as 0.07).

-Regarding computational efficiency, the algorithm appears to require quite reasonable time in all cases observed, {\em e.g.} less that 450 seconds on the synthetic dataset with 100 known tuples (see Figure~\ref{figure:known_input_gaussian} center) and less than 45 seconds on the real dataset with 16 known inputs (see Figure~\ref{figure:known_input_letter} center).
-With respect to known input set size ($a$), the average computation time exhibits a linear (synthetic data) or slower (real data) trend (see Figure~\ref{figure:known_input_gaussian} center and Figure~\ref{figure:known_input_letter} center).
-With respect to dataset size (number of private data tuples), the average computation time exhibits a clear linear trend for both synthetic and real data (see Figure~\ref{figure:known_input_datasizechange} left and right).
+Regarding computational efficiency, the algorithm appears to require quite reasonable time in all cases observed, {\em e.g.} less that 450 seconds on the synthetic dataset with 100 known tuples (see Figure~\ref{figure:known_input_gaussian} middle) and less than 45 seconds on the real dataset with 16 known inputs (see Figure~\ref{figure:known_input_letter} middle).
+With respect to known input set size ($a$), the average computation time exhibits a linear (synthetic data) or slower (real data) trend (see Figure~\ref{figure:known_input_gaussian} and Figure~\ref{figure:known_input_letter} middle).
+With respect to dataset size (number of private data tuples), the average computation time exhibits a clear linear trend for both synthetic and real data (see Figure~\ref{figure:known_input_datasizechange}).
 These results demonstrate that, despite the high worst-case computational complexity, the computation times on both real and synthetic data are quite reasonable.

 The experimental results support the conclusion that the attack can breach privacy in plausible situations.
 For example, on the 16-dimensional, 18688 tuple real dataset, the known input attack achieves a privacy breach with probability one using four known inputs and less than 30 seconds of run-time.